 - Cornstarch makes a great silver polisher.
 Just mix into a paste with water, cover the silver in the mixture and leave to dry.
 Then, gently buff off.

 No one likes waste.
-First, getting rid of all our rubbish is getting to be a major problem.
+First, getting rid of all our garbage is getting to be a major problem.
 Second, using up time, money, and resources to create a one-time product is mind-boggling.
 That’s why we should do all we can to cut the waste we produce and work towards a zero-waste house.
-Every little helps.
+Every little bit helps.

 This is the digital age, but we still receive an abundance of paper in our mailboxes every day.
 One simple way to cut down on this (and literally save a tree) is to go paperless.
 Ring your bank/utility provider and opt-in for online statements; some even give you a bonus (i.e. free travel insurance) for doing so, because it saves them money.
 If you’re worried that you’d forget to check every month (and perhaps miss a payment), set a reminder on your phone or set up text alerts for new statements.
 Pro Tip: Invest in a sticker/sign for your mailbox that makes it clear that you don’t want any junk mail, be it Thai menus or political leaflets.

-https://www.youtube.com/watch?v=YRsOGaWZz9M Most of us are used to recycling, whether at the curbside or at local recycling point, but less of us are used to composting.
+Most of us are used to recycling, whether at the curbside or at the local recycling point, but less of us are used to composting.
 If you have your own garden (or even a communal one) see about installing a compost bin to turn your vegetable scraps and dead leaves into beautiful soil.
 If that’s not an option, you could: